Ch3xMat3/SGFConverter/README.md

 Passes in the game will be displayed in the file by the use of the '*' character.
 Do with this as you need for whatever use you have for the file.

+If any errors or bugs are found please submit an issue on the repository and I will happily look into it.

 # Information about program
 Contains a gui window allowing you to select your sgf file to convert and save the file as a text document.